JackDerksen/powerbook/README.md

 ### Editors
 - **[Redox](https://github.com/JackDerksen/redox)** - My own terminal-based editor, built from the ground up to meet my needs and preferences.
 Don't worry -- it still supports configuration, just for you!
 - **[Zed](https://zed.dev/)** - For when I need a bit more power than Redox can provide.
 Lightly customized, with my own theme and everything.
+I'm experimenting with VS Code again too, but Zed still has by far the best vim mode of any mainstream editor I've used.

 ### Other CLI Stuff
 - **[lx-cli](https://github.com/JackDerksen/lx-cli)** - `lx` is my own alternative to the traditional `ls` command, with nicer formatting and lots of customization options.